 Dealing with someone who is addicted to drugs or alcohol can be frustrating, painful and stressful.
 Because drugs and alcohol affect a person's ability to reason and think clearly, they rarely admit that there is a problem and often deny needing addiction treatment.
 One way to force an addict to face the fact that their addiction is affecting others is through an intervention.

-If you need help today, please call Chicago Drug Rehab IL now at (312) 604-7346.
+If you need help finding rehab facilities that are experienced at planning interventions, please call Chicago Drug Rehab IL now at (312) 604-7346.

-It is critical to be supportive and positive during an intervention and not be judgmental or confrontational.
+It is important to be supportive and positive during an intervention and not be judgmental or confrontational.
 Negative words such as "failed" or "neglected" should be avoided and replaced with positive words so that the person is more likely to listen.

 Instead of telling the addict what they have done to affect others, it is better to explain how the non-addict feels.
 For example, instead of stating, "You are mean when you drink," you could say, "I feel threatened and afraid when you have been drinking."
-Call to attention the benefits of drug addiction treatment and remain respectful, focusing on the goal set in advance.
+Call attention to the benefits of drug addiction treatment and remain respectful, focusing on the goal set in advance.

 An intervention, when handled properly, is the best way to help an addict realize how their actions affect others.
 Addiction specialists are available who can help.
 Chicago Drug Rehab IL can help you find trained intervention specialists who are ready to guide you through the intervention process so your loved one has a chance to begin on the path toward clean and sober living.
 Call today at (312) 604-7346 for more information.